blink-zero/powerpulse/README.md

 This will generate 24 hours of simulated battery history data for all configured UPS systems, which is useful for testing the battery history graph functionality.

-## Usage
+## Documentation

-See the [client/src/README.md](client/src/README.md) file for detailed documentation on how to use the frontend components and services.
+- [Client Documentation](client/src/README.md): Details on frontend components and services
+- [Server Documentation](server/README.md): Information about the backend API and architecture
+- [Changelog](CHANGELOG.md): History of changes and version updates

 ## License